A novel seamless magnetic-based actuating mechanism for end-effector-based robotic rehabilitation platforms: Algorithm Development

 \section{Algorithm Development}

-To investigate the system, monitor the behavior of the magnets, and effectively address the challenge of keeping the magnets in our rehabilitation device from detaching due to unsolicited forces, we engineered a resilient closed-loop algorithm as depicted in Figure \ref{diagram}.
-The algorithm's role is to monitor and manage the distance between the magnets as they travel along the platform.
-It's programmed to detect any increasing gap that could lead to detachment and to intervene accordingly.
-This proactive adjustment is crucial for smooth and uninterrupted patient interaction with the system.
+To investigate the system and prevent magnet detachment due to unsolicited forces, we developed a resilient closed-loop algorithm with Extended Kalman Filter (EKF) (Figure \ref{diagram}).
+This algorithm monitors and manages the distance between the magnets, ensuring smooth and uninterrupted patient interaction.

-For this intricate task, we chose to implement the Extended Kalman Filter (EKF) technique, which is particularly effective for such systems displaying nonlinear dynamics \cite{ribeiro2004kalman}.
-The EKF, an enhanced version of the Kalman Filter (KF), excels in linearizing nonlinear systems at each iteration, enabling the application of standard Kalman filter equations.
-This method not only ensures the magnets' gap is efficiently managed to prevent detachment but also provides us with deeper insights into the physical principles governing the system, enriching our understanding of its mechanics and enhancing its effectiveness in rehabilitation exercises.